JesseAldridge/clipmon/README.md

     ./install.sh

 Modify `conf.py` to set your editor command.
-You can also specify a list of project paths here.
-Then clipmon will work with relative paths.
+You can also specify a list of project paths here; then clipmon will work with relative paths.

 -----